Congratulations! We look forward to your arrival!

 - There is no residence guarantee for graduate students; however, applying as early as possible for on-campus accommodation gives you the best chance of being considered for a space.

 - Off-campus housing: While you will need to conduct your own off-campus housing search, the University’s Housing service can provide you with many useful tools and resources to make that process easier.
 Once you decide to come to U of T, begin familiarizing yourself with the different types of housing, neighbourhoods, distances to campus and transit options, rental agreements and rental options.
 While it is possible to begin your search for off-campus accommodation from your home country, you will likely find it easier to do once you arrive in Toronto.
-Additionally, most rental listings do not go up much more than 1 or 2 months before the move-in date.
+Additionally, most rental listings do not go up much more than 2 months before the move-in date.

 - Temporary housing: You may want to consider booking temporary housing for your arrival in Toronto and while you conduct your off-campus accommodation search.
 This can be done in advance; as soon as you know you will be coming to U of T.